London Attractions – National Theatre – London

 Olivier Theatre

-This is one of the most well-known and popular theatres located within the National building.
-It was named after Laurence Olivier who was the very first artistic director of the National Theatre.
-When they started designing the space the idea was to make it look similar to the theatre at Epidaurus in Greece.
+This is one of the most well-known and popular theatres in the National building.
+It was named after Laurence Olivier, the first artistic director of the National Theatre.
+When they started designing the space, the idea was to make it look similar to the theatre at Epidaurus in Greece.

-The stage at the Olivier theatre is famous as it can be split into two parts that allow for scenic changes during production.
-This is known as the Drum-Revolve an idea that first came to light in the 1970’s.
+The stage at the Olivier Theatre is famous as it can be split into two parts that allow for scenic changes during production.
+This is known as the Drum-Revolve, an idea that first came to light in the 1970’s.
 Out of the three theatres, the Olivier Theatre is the largest.
-It offers two levels of seating that were designed to provide each visitor with great views of the stage.
+It offers two seating levels designed to provide each visitor with great views of the stage.
 It can hold up to 1,550 people at one time.

 Lyttelton Theatre

 This is the second largest theatre located within the National Theatre building.
-The theatre is named after Oliver Lyttelton who was the very first board of chairman at this performing arts venue.
-Its design comes from a ‘traditional proscenium arch’ that you’ll find is a typical feature in many theatres.
+The theatre is named after Oliver Lyttelton, the first board of chairman at this performing arts venue.
+Its design comes from a ‘traditional proscenium arch’ typical feature in many theatres.

-The proscenium arch can be adjusted to create a variety of stage spaces and an area for an orchestra pit.
-At this theatre, there are no restricted view seats and again like Olivier theatre, it offers two levels of seating.
-It may be smaller than many west end theatres but this allows for more intimate performances.
+The proscenium arch can be adjusted to create various stage spaces and an area for an orchestra pit.
+At this theatre, there are no seats with restricted views; again, like the Olivier Theatre, it offers two levels of seating.
+It may be smaller than many West End theatres, but this allows for more intimate performances.

 Dorfman Theatre

 This theatre is the smallest out of three found in the National Theatre building.
-Dorfman Theatre has seen some redevelopments allowing for more people to enjoy performances with more comfortable seats and better sight- lines.
+Dorfman Theatre has seen some redevelopment, allowing more people to enjoy performances with more comfortable seats and better sightlines.
 But it can still only hold up to 450 people at one time.

-The stage offers flexibility which means the seating arrangement is constantly being changed to fit the needs of different productions.
-It also offers a foyer where visitors can relax before and after performances.
-The foyer also over lookings some of the backstage workshops.
-The Dorfman Theatre was named after Lloyd Dorfman who was a member of the National Theatre board.
+The stage offers flexibility, which means the seating arrangement is constantly changing to fit different productions’ needs.
+It also provides a foyer where visitors can relax before and after performances.
+The foyer also looks over at some of the backstage workshops.
+The Dorfman Theatre was named after Lloyd Dorfman, a National Theatre board member.

 Art Performances, Workshops and More

-A trip to the National Theatre will be a treat of art lovers and those who love theatrical performances.
-There is a variety of great and unmissable shows for you to check out and enjoy.
-From comedies, tragedies, musical theatre and so much more to suit whatever you are in the mood for.
-There is also many different workshops and events that take place here that are worth checking out.
+A trip to the National Theatre will be a treat for art lovers and those who love theatrical performances.
+You can check out and enjoy many great and unmissable shows.
+From comedies, tragedies, musical theatre and much more to suit whatever you want.
+Some many different workshops and events take place here that are worth checking out.

-If you’re interested in learning about theatre performances, what’s involved in productions this theatre offers many opportunities to learn and gain skills.
-Make sure you check out their website to find out more about this and getting yourself involved
+If you’re interested in learning about theatre performances and what’s involved in productions, this theatre offers many opportunities to learn and gain skills.
+Make sure you check out their website to find out more about this and getting yourself involved.

 Theatre Stage